 b) 0.40 mol of boron has a mass of (0.40 mol) × (10.8 g mol–1) = 4.3 g.

 The plant photosynthetic pigment chlorophyll contains 2.68 percent magnesium by weight.
 How many atoms of Mg will there be in 1.00 g of chlorophyll?

 Solution: Each gram of chlorophyll contains 0.0268 g of Mg, atomic weight 24.3.

 Number of moles in this weight of Mg: (.0268 g) / (24.2 g mol–1) = 0.00110 mol

 Number of atoms: (.00110 mol) × (6.02E23 mol–1) = 6.64E20

 Is this answer reasonable?
 (Always be suspicious of huge-number answers!)
 Yes, because we would expect to have huge numbers of atoms in any observable quantity of a substance.

 This is the volume occupied by one mole of a pure substance.
 Molar volume depends on the density of a substance and, like density, varies with temperature owing to thermal expansion, and also with the pressure.
 For solids and liquids, these variables ordinarily have little practical effect, so the values quoted for 1 atm pressure and 25°C are generally useful over a fairly wide range of conditions.
 This is definitely not the case with gases, whose molar volumes must be calculated for a specific temperature and pressure.

-Methanol, CH3OH, is a liquid having a density of 0.79 g per millilitre.
+Methanol, CH3OH, is a liquid having a density of 0.79 g per milliliter.
 Calculate the molar volume of methanol.

-Solution: The molar volume will be the volume occpied by one molar mass (32 g) of the liquid.
-Expressing the density in litres instead of mL, we have
+Solution: The molar volume will be the volume occupied by one molar mass (32 g) of the liquid.
+Expressing the density in liters instead of mL, we have

 VM = (32 g mol–1) / (790 g L–1) = 0.0405 L mol–1